 Orgasms can help reduce stress, improve your skin, and make you feel, well, great.
-However, for many women, orgasms — especially those achieved through penetration — can be just as elusive as the mysterious G spot.
+However, vaginal orgasms — especially those achieved through penetration — can be just as elusive as the mysterious G spot.

-However, even if you haven’t experienced a vaginal orgasm, that doesn’t mean it’s impossible.
-Some believe that the G spot may be the key to women achieving orgasm during penetration.
-But some researchers believe that vaginal orgasms don’t even exist, so it can be difficult to separate fact from fiction.
+However, even if you haven’t experienced an orgasm from vaginal penetration, that doesn’t mean it’s impossible.
+Some believe the G spot may be the key to vaginal orgasm during penetration.
+But

 You’ve probably heard of the G spot, along with how it’s the “key” to achieving an earth-shattering vaginal orgasm.
 But is it real?
 Honestly, it’s complicated.

-Known as the Gräfenberg spot, the G spot was introduced by Dr. Beverly Whipple after she discovered that using a “come here” motion along the inside of the vagina produced a physical response in women.
-She believed that this region could be the key to women achieving orgasm during sex.
+Known as the Gräfenberg spot, the G spot was introduced by Dr. Beverly Whipple after she discovered that using a “come here” motion along the inside of the vagina produced a physical response.
+She believed this region could be the key to achieving orgasm during penetration.

-However, it’s important to clarify that the G spot isn’t actually a distinct part of your anatomy.
-In fact, in a 2017 study, researchers attempted to find the G spot only to come up empty-handed.
+However, it’s important to clarify that the G spot isn’t a distinct part of your anatomy.
+In a 2017 study, researchers attempted to find the G spot only to come up empty-handed.

-Instead of being its own separate spot in your vagina, the G spot is part of your clitoral network.
-This means that when you’re stimulating the G spot, you’re actually stimulating part of the clitoris, which is much larger than we’re led to believe.
-Turns out, the pea-sized nub where the inner labia meet is actually only the tip of the clitoris and divides into two “roots” that can be about four inches long.
+Instead of being a separate spot in your vagina, the G spot is part of your clitoral network.
+This means that when you’re stimulating the G spot, you’re stimulating part of the clitoris, which is much larger than we’re led to believe.
+The pea-sized nub where the inner labia meet is only the tip of the clitoris and divides into two “roots” that can be about 4 inches long.

-Plus, this region can vary from woman to woman which explains why it can often be difficult to locate.
-However, once it’s stimulated, the G spot can cause female ejaculation (yes, it’s real) and help women reach vaginal orgasm.
+Plus, this region can vary from person to person which explains why it can often be difficult to locate.
+However, once stimulated, the G spot can cause squirting (yes, it’s real) and help reach vaginal orgasm.

 Finding the G spot can be difficult, especially since it’s not actually on any map of the human body.
 That doesn’t mean it’s impossible.
 Instead of searching for it during partnered sexual activity, it’s easier to locate the G spot through self-exploration.

-Not all women will find satisfaction through G spot stimulation, and that’s fine too.
-Remember that masturbation is completely normal and it can be a healthy part of any relationship.
-By taking time to explore your own preferences, you can use that information to instruct your partner on what you enjoy most during sex.
+Not everyone will find satisfaction through G spot stimulation, and that’s fine too.
+Remember that masturbation is a completely normal and healthy way to feel good in your body.
+By taking time to explore your preferences, you can also use that information to instruct your partner on what you enjoy most during sex.

-If you’re hoping to experience G spot stimulation during sexual intercourse, there are certain sex positions that work best.
+You can experiment with G spot stimulation with a partner, using fingers, a penis, or a sex toy designed for penetration.
 Try positions that allow you a little more control over your movements so you can figure out what types of stimulation you enjoy most.
-While there are many sex positions that can help you achieve this, here are three to try.
+While many sex positions can help you achieve this, here are three to try.

 Instead of bobbing up and down, try moving back and forth to stimulate the G spot region against your inner vaginal wall.
-Mixing it up can help as well, so don’t be afraid to experiment with different speeds and angles.
+Mixing it up can also help, so don’t be afraid to experiment with different speeds and angles.